 Hunger Ministry

-At sign-up and once a year we ask all recipients to show a piece of mail with their current address in the 20895 ZIP code to verify their home is within our service area.
+What we check: At sign-up time and once a year thereafter, we ask all recipients to show a piece of mail with their current address in the 20895 ZIP code, to verify their home is within our service area.
 That's it!
-There are no income requirements or referrals needed.
-For additional food resources in 20895 and surrounding communities, please scroll down the page.

 Donations to feed hungry neighbors